-- A. Students must demonstrate minimum proficiency in mathematics by the successful completion of a Riverside Community College District mathematics course with a "C" or higher selected from Math 1-36 (excluding MAT-32) or MAT-53 or the equivalent [CLEP, AP/IB Exams, Credit by Exam, other pathways such as Completion Counts, courses from other colleges/ universities, placement above Math 35, or Early Assessment Test (EAP for CSU, MCAP)]. - B. Students must demonstrate reading competency by obtaining:
+A. Students must demonstrate minimum proficiency in mathematics by the successful completion of a Riverside Community College District mathematics course with a "C"

-- a satisfactory score on RCCD's placement test equivalent to placement in college level reading;
+or higher selected from Math 1-36 (excluding MAT-32) or MAT-53 or the equivalent [CLEP, AP/IB Exams, Credit by Exam, other pathways such as Completion Counts, courses from other colleges/universities, placement above Math 35, or Early Assessment Test (EAP for CSU, MCAP)].

-OR - 2. completion of Reading 83 with a "C" or higher; OR - a minimum grade of "C" in each general education course;
+- B. Students must demonstrate reading competency by obtaining: - a satisfactory score on RCCD's placement test equivalent to placement in college level reading; - 2. completion of Reading 83 or 90 with a "C" or higher;